bnolan/wedding/transport.md

  NZ135/VA7435 Dep 9:30am, Arr 10:05am</div><div>
 </div><div>Christchurch  > Brisbane
  VA125/NZ7927  Dep 6:20am, Arr 7:10am</div><div>

+ ## Getting to Cleveland

 We have suggested these flights allowing plenty of travel time to get to Pt Lookout during daylight hours, in time to go for a walk and get your bearings, have a swim or just relax in your room.

+It's about a 40min drive (traffic dependent) from Brisbane airport to Cleveland, where the ferries for Straddie leave from.
+You can even take the train, if you're feeling adventurous and have lots of time (90-100min).

- Just keep in mind that the latest ferry from Cleveland to the island is 7.25pm - so you need to leave enough time to clear the border and make your way to Cleveland to catch the ferry.
-If lots of you are arriving in the afternoon we recommend sharing taxis or we will book you a shuttle to make sure you're not stranded!
+Just keep in mind that the latest ferry from Cleveland (mainland) to the island is 7.25pm - so if you're arriving in the afternoon, you need to make sure there's enough time to clear the border and make your way to Cleveland to catch the ferry.

+If a bunch of you are arriving at around the same time, we will either organise a shuttle to take you from the airport to the ferry, or put you in touch with one another so you can share a taxi (and it's faster and probably cheaper than catching the train).

+In fact - please [email] (benandrissa@gmail.com) us when you have booked your travel - and we will do our best to keep track of everyone's travel & put you in touch with others traveling at the same time :)

 </div><div>
 </div><div>